desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 DNS resolver and MUST treat responses with unauthenticated data (AD bit not set) as an error condition, unless indicated otherwise.

+If the above steps succeeded without error, the Parental Agent MUST construct a tentative DS record set either by copying the CDS record contents or by computing DS records from the CDNSKEY record set, or by doing both (i.e. amending the set of records copied from the CDS record set).

+The Parental Agent then MUST verify that for each signature algorithm present, (at least) one of the keys referenced in the tentative DS record set signs the Child's DNSKEY record set.

-If the above steps succeeded without error, the Child DNS Operator SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, so as to secure the Child's delegation.
+If this is the case, the Parental Agent SHOULD publish the DS record set in the Parent zone, so as to secure the Child's delegation.

 If, however, an error condition occurs, in particular: